Inheritance of Communal positions

 Inheritance of Rabbinical positions:[3]

 An exception to the above rule is the inheritance of all positions relating to Keser Torah.
 All Rabbinical positions that are related to the teaching of Torah and giving of Halachic rulings are not inherited to the son, as the Torah is an inheritance to all the Jewish people.[4]
-Thus, if a Rav passed away his position is not automatically inherited by his son if there is another person greater than him to fulfill the position.
+Thus, if a Rav passed away, his position is not automatically inherited by his son if there is another person greater than him to fulfill the position.
 [Other Poskim[5] however rule that a son inherits his father’s position even regarding Rabbinical matters, such as inheriting the position of being the community Rav, even if there are others greater than him.
-Practically, despite the previous ruling of Admur, many communities, including Chabad communities[6], give and have given precedence to the son in inheriting his father’s position as the community Rav.[7]
-Some Poskim[8] rule that according to all, if the son is of equal stature as anyone else to fulfill the position, then he must be given precedence.
+Practically, despite the previous ruling of Admur, many communities[6], including Chabad communities, give and have given precedence to the son in inheriting his father’s position as the community Rav.[7]
+Some Poskim[8] rule that according to all, if the son is of equal stature to other potential candidates to fulfill the position, then he must be given precedence.
 Likewise, according to all, even if the son receives precedence, he must be appointed with the agreement of the congregation.[9]

 Custom or contract:[10] The above dispute of law only applies in a case that there is no set custom otherwise.
 If however the custom of the community is not to give automatic precedence to the son, then the community custom must be respected.
 Likewise, according to all, if the Rav who passed away was signed to a contract for a limited amount of years, his son does not inherit his position.